Orbital-Knewbie/Knewbie/docs/UserGuide-Students.md

 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; 2.
 You can contact classmates good at particular topics to assist you.

 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; 3.
 The leaderboard is not meant to be competetive but so you know who to approach for help!

+&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; 4.
+The leaderboard is sorted based on overall proficiency.

 ### <a name="quiz"> &nbsp; &nbsp; 3.4.
 Quizzes</a><br>
 &nbsp; &nbsp; &nbsp; &nbsp; 1.
 When you have logged in to your acocunt, you will be able to view all the quizzes from your dashboard.